Community Engagement Findings

 During the implementation of the Community Connections projects, an external program evaluation team conducted a study of projects to inform future Creative Forces programming and the larger field of community-based arts programming for military-connected populations.

-While there were commonalities across projects, each project was unique and presented a rich opportunity for Creative Forces to study community arts engagement programs for military-connected populations.
+While there were commonalities across projects, each project was unique and presented a rich opportunity for Creative Forces to study community arts engagement programs for targeted military-connected populations.

 The Creative Forces Community Connections Projects Study used a case study design, a cross-case analysis, and mixed-methods.
 Research questions guided the study and provided structure for the report.
 Data collection used a mixed-methods approach, incorporating qualitative and quantitative program-level and site-level data.

-In addition to describing project implementation and outcomes, the study offered lessons learned when considering how to enhance community arts engagement programs and to help guide future federal investments to support military-connected populations through community-based arts engagement programs.
+In addition to describing project implementation and outcomes, the study offered lessons learned when considering how to enhance community arts engagement programs and to help guide future federal investments to support targeted military-connected populations through community-based arts engagement programs.

 Lessons learned that emerged from the Community Connections Projects Study centered around the following: